geoffreyn/CutePetsNYC/README.md

 ### Schedule regular tweeting with crontab (Linux):

 1. From the command line, edit the crontab file: `crontab -e`
-1. Schedule the script to run every hour using a line similar to: `0 * * * * /usr/bin/python (path_to_tweet_pet.py) >> (path_to_log.log) 2>&1`
+1. Schedule the script to run every hour using a line similar to: `0 * * * * /usr/bin/python /path/to/tweet_pet.py >> /path/to/log.log) 2>&1`

 ## Notes:

 ### Extension to other shelters

-Presently data is retrieved for animals from two animal shelters (Baltimore Animal Rescue and Care Shelter and Baltimore Humane Society).
-However, modifying the script to retrieve animals from other shelters that use Petango is straightforward.

-Use [Petango's shelter search](http://www.petango.com/Forms/Search.aspx) to identify a shelter of interest.
-Choose to view animals from this shelter and you will notice a url of the form:

-**"www.petango.com/Forms/ShelterAnimals.aspx?s=1&sh=###"**

-The number contained in **"sh=###"** is the ID number of that shelter.
-This number can be used to add or modify the dictionary contained in `shelters.py`.
+The `shelters.py` scrapes the Petango page listing to get the list of shelters dependent on the `ZIPCODE` and `DISTANCE_IN_MILES` variables, both of which must be integers typecasted as strings.
+Shelters may be manually determined and set as `SHELTER_IDS` if the bool `SCRAPE_IDS` is set to False.

-Presently, the `tweet_pet.py` retrieves a list of animals from each each of the shelters in `shelters.py` then tweets an animal at random from this list.
+The `tweet_pet.py` retrieves a list of animals from each each of the shelters found by `shelters.py` then tweets an animal at random from this list.
 As a result, modifying this script to access animals from other shelters is as simple as modifying this dictionary.

 ### Avoidance of duplicate tweets